-The truth is, the peace that brought the Wampanoag tribe and settlers together at that very first dinner table wasn’t won through love — a lot of bloodsheds took place before and after that feast.
+The truth about this day of thanks is the peace that brought the Wampanoag tribe and settlers together at that very first dinner table wasn’t won through love — unimaginable bloodshed took place before and after that inaugural feast.
 Even today, many Native American people mark Thanksgiving as a day of solemn remembrance rather than feasting and celebration.

 An article from The New York Times in 2017 stated: